HusanboyUs/Charts.js-django/README.md

 # Charts.js-django
-Charts.js and Django web app to demonstrate diagrams with django and javascript
+Charts.js and Django web app to demonstrate diagrams with Django and Javascript